reactioncommerce/reaction/README.md

 [Reaction](http://reactioncommerce.com) is an API-first, headless commerce platform built using Node.js, React, and GraphQL.
 It plays nicely with npm, Docker and Kubernetes.

 Reaction v2.0.0 is built as a truly headless commerce platform that decouples the Reaction backend services from the frontend.
 We’ve decoupled the storefront application from the API.
-Reaction platform consists of this `reaction` project - which is now primarily our GraphQL API (and for the time being also our operator UI and our identity provider) - alongside our new-to-2.0 [Example Storefront](https://github.com/reactioncommerce/example-storefront), which connects with the Reaction application via GraphQL API to provide a customer-facing storefront.
+Reaction platform consists of this `reaction` project - which is now primarily our GraphQL API (and for the time being Reaction Admin and our identity provider) - alongside our new-to-2.0 [Example Storefront](https://github.com/reactioncommerce/example-storefront), which connects with the Reaction application via GraphQL API to provide a customer-facing storefront.

 ![Reaction Admin](https://user-images.githubusercontent.com/20409254/61161477-bb033c80-a4b8-11e9-9c5e-4f4f6a68b8d0.png)